dianewpuello/VS-Code/Computing-in-Context/index.md

 (section-label)=
 ## About This Project
-This book is designed to present my work in python.
+This is designed to present my work in python.

-Here is a [reference to the intro](intro.md).
-Here is a reference to [](section-label).